-UT scientists visited each school at least once.
-The visits coincided with field trips.
+UT scientists visited each school at least once, letting the visits coincide with field trips.
 During and after field trips and during lectures, UT scientists discussed careers in science and university life with students.
 These visits by UT scientists served not only to enhance scientific instruction, but they also gave students insight into science as a career.

-During the field trips, students were divided into two or three teams, depending on the size of the class.
+During the field trips, students were divided into two or three teams, according to the size of the class.
 One team measured the profile while the other team collected data on weather and waves and conducted a GPS survey of the shoreline and vegetation line.
 Team members had specific tasks, and students took turns performing them.
 After each team completed its tasks at the first location, the teams switched roles so that everyone had an opportunity to conduct all measurements.

-Dividing students into two five- to seven-member teams works well.
+Dividing students into two four- to seven-member teams works well.
 One team conducts the beach profile and the other measures the processes and the shoreline.
 Each team finishes at about the same time, although for short profiles, the profiling team may finish early.
 In this case, an extra task can be assigned to the profiling team.
 It is important to assign each student a job to keep him or her focused and interested.
 Time for a little fun should also be allowed.
 People normally think of the beach as a place of recreation, and participation in this project should not change that.
 In fact, it is hoped that program participants will enjoy going to the beach even more because of their newly acquired knowledge and observation skills.

 The method of breaking students into teams and collecting data works well for Advanced Placement students at Ball, Port Aransas, and Port Isabel High Schools.
-Adding middle school students to the Program has slightly changed our approach to working with students.
-For example, the Bay City region schools, which collect data on Matagorda Peninsula, collect data only from one monitoring site.
+Adding middle school students to the program has changed our approach to working with students, but only slightly.
+For example, the Bay City region schools, which collect data on Matagorda Peninsula, collect data from only one monitoring site.
 Because of the distance from the schools to the beach (~45 minutes to 1 hour each way), time will not allow data collection from multiple sites.
-Also, Van Vleck Middle School is involved in another scientific study along Matagorda Peninsula.
+Also, Van Vleck is involved in another scientific study along Matagorda Peninsula.
 About 10 students from this school actively collect data for the Coastal Monitoring Program.
-At Tidehaven Middle School, the Spanish Science Club usually conducts its field trips on Saturday mornings because the group from Tidehaven is a club, and it is harder for the members to receive permission to leave the school during regular hours.
-Finally, the Bay City High School class, which was added in early 2006, is a special program working with high-risk students.
+At Tidehaven Middle School, the Spanish Science Club usually conducts its field trips on Saturday mornings because the group from Tidehaven is a club and it is harder for the members to receive permission to leave school during regular hours.
 Instead of breaking into groups to collect the data, we attempt to keep the students active by constantly rotating them through the different positions.
 The last student to conduct a measurement teaches the next student.